Authored by the expert who managed and guided the team behind the Laos Property Pack

 What property types will appreciate the most in Laos in 2026?

-As of January 2026, mid-market condos in prime Vientiane are expected to appreciate the most among residential property types in Laos, followed closely by townhouses and shophouses on strong commercial roads.
+As of early 2026, mid-market condos in prime Vientiane are the property type most likely to appreciate the most in Laos in 2026, followed by well-located townhouses and shophouses on strong commercial roads.

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in Laos versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you’re planning to invest there.